indexcosmos/indexcosmos.github.io/_posts/2015-08-28-how-I-made-my-github-page.md

 - [Git Bash](https://git-scm.com/downloads)

 Gladly, the documentation for building with [GitHub Pages](https://pages.github.com/) and how to [Run Jekyll on Windows](http://jekyll-windows.juthilo.com/) are available and a great resource to learn from.
-Read carefully about the installion requirements for each program you need to install for the system you are working on.
+Read carefully about the installion requirements for the software you need to install on your system.
 Now to get started.

 ### Step 1.
 Clone Repository